Dalas121/Heir_2_The_Throne/README.md

 	- possibly motivated by Asheviere.
 Looking for a weapon, powerful magic, etc to use against her
 - need an older portrait

-[IN PROGRESS] S10 Elensefar - before Li'sar conquers it (Dalas)
+[COMPLETE] S10 Elensefar - before it's conquered (Dalas)
-- 5-skill difficulty, high carryover.
+- 4-skill difficulty, high carryover.
 Rewards: Swordsman, Pikeman, Thief, smuggle to Valley of Death, smuggle to Dwarven Doors
 	- combat involves Delfador/Maddock inside and Konrad outside, with a huge human army in between.
 Also some orcs in the north
 	- at the beginning the loyalists send a messenger to the queen.
 Li'sar arrives some turns later
-	- if you win here, you get the Elensefar achievement S11 Elensefar - after Li'sar conquers it (unassigned)
+	- if you win here, you get the Elensefar achievement S11 Elensefar - after it's conquered (unassigned)
 - 3-skill difficulty, low carryover.
 Rewards: Thief, smuggle to Valley of Death, smuggle to Dwarven Doors
 	- the original HttT Elensefar scenario
 	- Maddock has fled on ship.
 Most of Asheviere's army is pursuing him.
 This is an opportunity to retake the city, at least temporarily!